Alluxio/alluxio/docs/en/operation/Journal.md

 Since it is uncertain which host will take the backup, it is suggested to use shared paths for taking backups with backup delegation.

-A backup attempt will fail if delegation fails to find a stand-by master, thus favoring service availability.
+A backup attempt will fail if delegation fails to find a standby master, thus favoring service availability.
-For manual backups, you can pass `--allow-leader` option to allow the leading master to take a backup when there are no stand-by masters to delegate the backup.
+For manual backups, you can pass `--allow-leader` option to allow the leading master to take a backup when there are no standby masters to delegate the backup.

+You can also pass `--bypass-delegation` flag to disable delegation all together.

-This will cause temporary service unavailability while the leading master is writing a backup.
+Disabling backup delegation using above flags will revert backup behavior to local and will cause temporary service unavailability while the leading master is writing a backup.

 ### Restoring from a backup